LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 }
 ```

-Here the first element of the 'Pair<String, String>' is returned when tapping on the CardView.
+Here the first element of the `Pair<String, String>` is returned when tapping on the CardView.
 'with' and 'also' are [scope functions](https://kotlinlang.org/docs/reference/scope-functions.html) and are also optional, they can be avoided with a more classic: